shelbyspees/opentelemetry-go-example/README.md

 ## Make a request

-Now that the app is running, you should be able to make a request:
+Once you get the app running you can make a request at the root:

 ```console
 $ curl localhost:3000